avniproject/avni-webapp/.github/ISSUE_TEMPLATE/bug_report.md

 **Developer Checklist**
 Developer fixing the bug should fill this checklist.
-- [ ] Does the fix require extensive regression testing?
+- Does the fix require extensive regression testing?
+  - [ ] Yes
+  - [ ] No
-- [ ] Are you mentioning the required scenarios that could be affected?
+- Are you mentioning the required scenarios that could be affected?
+  - [ ] Yes
+  - [ ] No